Heaven's Gate (film): Plot

 In 1870, two young men, Jim Averill and Billy Irvine, graduate from Harvard College.
 The Reverend Doctor speaks to the graduates on the association of "the cultivated mind with the uncultivated" and the importance of education.
 Irvine, the class orator, follows this with his opposing, irreverent views.
 After a celebration, the male students serenade the women present, including Averill's girlfriend.

 In 1890, Averill is passing through the booming town of Casper, Wyoming, on his way north to Johnson County, where he is now a marshal.
-Poor European immigrants new to the region, conflict with wealthy, established cattle barons organized as the Wyoming Stock Growers Association; they suspect the newcomers are stealing their cattle for food.
+Poor European immigrants new to the region are in conflict with wealthy, established cattle barons organized as the Wyoming Stock Growers Association, who suspect the newcomers are stealing their cattle for food.
 Nate Champion – a friend of Averill and an enforcer for the stockmen – kills a settler for suspected rustling and dissuades another from stealing a cow.

 At a board meeting, the head of the Association, Frank Canton, tells members, including a drunk Irvine, of plans to kill 125 named settlers, as thieves and anarchists, with the help of the cruel Major Wolcott.
 Irvine leaves the meeting, encounters Averill, and tells him of the Association's plans.
 As Averill leaves, he exchanges bitter words with Canton.
-Canton and Averill come to blows and Canton is knocked to the floor.
+Canton and Averill come to blows, and Canton is knocked to the floor.
 That night, Canton recruits men to kill the settlers.

 Ellen Watson, a Johnson County bordello madam from Quebec who accepts stolen cattle as payment for use of her prostitutes, is infatuated with both Averill and Champion.
 Averill and Watson skate in a crowd, then dance alone, in an enormous roller skating rink called "Heaven's Gate", which has been built by local entrepreneur John L. Bridges.
 Averill receives a copy of the Association's death list from Minardi, a baseball-playing U.S. Army captain, and later reads the names aloud to the settlers, who are thrown into terrified turmoil.
-Cully, a station master and friend of Averill's, sees the train with Canton's posse heading north and rides off to warn the settlers but is murdered en route.
-Later, a group of men come to Watson's bordello, slaughter her workers, and rape her.
+Cully, a station master and friend of Averill's, sees the train with Canton's posse heading north and rides off to warn the settlers, but is murdered en route.
+Later, a group of men comes to Watson's bordello, slaughters her workers, and rape her.
 Averill shoots and kills all but one of them.
 Champion, realizing that his landowner bosses seek to eliminate Watson, goes to Canton's camp and shoots Morrison, the remaining rapist, then refuses to participate in the slaughter.